Robins

 English

-Y1/2 - This week we start our new story based on 'Wombat goes Walkabout'
+Y1/2 - This week we continue with our story based on 'Wombat goes Walkabout'

-Reception Drawing Club club for the next two weeks will be based on Lost and Found.
+Reception Drawing Club club for the next two weeks will be based on The Enormous Turnip

 Reading - New decodeable phonics books will be given to Reception and Year 1 children at the end of each week, containing the sounds and some tricky words that the children have been learning throughout that week.
 They should be read and re-read for fluency and expression, so that by the end of the following week, the children can read those words by sight.
 If your child has two books in their bag, one might be for blending words with taught sounds or a book containing previous sounds to consolidate.
 It is really important to encourage your child to read their book at home with you so that they can become familiar with the sounds and words that they have been learning in class.